ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 Johnny Five provides a collection of objects that represent the board, the pins on the board, and various types of sensors and devices that could be connected to the board.
 In this lab series you will work with the Temperature and Barometer classes as a representation of the HTU21D humidity sensor and the MPL3115A2 barometric pressure sensor respectively.
 When you create an instance of the classes you will specfy the controller class by defining the sensor name (HTU21D or MPL3115A2).

-In the following code you will create a callback function that is invoked when the Photon is initialized and ready (this is a Johnny Five concept).
-You will set digital pin _D7_ (the <code>LEDPIN</code> variable above) as an output pin (vs. an input pin), meaning the application is expecting to send voltage out from the pin as opposed to read the voltage coming in to the pin.
-Then you will create a loop that runs once per second and inside that loop you will write out to the pin either LOW or HIGH voltage.
-Since pin _D7_ is a digital pin, its only options are 0 and 1 - in the world of Arduino-based boards that is LOW and HIGH.
-When you send 0 (or LOW) to the pin, that is equivalent to off (sending no voltage).
-When you send 1 (or HIGH) to the pin that is equivalent to on (sending full voltage).
+In the following code you will invoke the <code>board.on()</code> function which establishes a callback function that is invoked when the board is on, initialized and ready.
+All of the operational code for the board will be in the <code>board.on()</code> function (helper functions may exist outside the scope on the <code>board.on()</code> function).
+Withint the <code>board.on()</code> function you will create an object reference to the sensors on the weather shield.
+Similar to the <code>board</code> object, the object you create to referenc ethe shield will have an <code>on()</code> function that establishes a callback that exposes the data read from the sensors on the shield.

 {% highlight javascript %}
-// Create a Johnny Five board board instance to represent your Particle Photon var board = new five.Board({
-  io: new Particle({
-    token: particleKey,
-    deviceId: deviceName
-  })
-});

-// hF, hC, bF, bC are holder variables for the fahrenheit and celsius values from the
-// hygrometer and barometer respectively. var hF, hC, bF, bC, relativeHumidity, pressure;

 // The board.on() executes the anonymous function when the
 // board reports back that it is initialized and ready. board.on("ready", function() {